 Another example: I once bought some (labelled gluten free) frozen french toast sticks.
 I trusted the company because I had been eating their other gluten free labelled products for a while, so I didn’t read the ingredients.
 I got sick.
 Come to find out, they mistakenly labelled them gluten free because some barley malt “accidentally” got into the recipe.
 I don’t buy their products anymore.

-There’s also the problem that the FDA hasn’t standardized gluten free labelling.
+There’s also the problem that the FDA hasn’t standardized gluten free labeling.
 There’s gluten free certification organizations, but that’s not standardized either.
-Things can be labelled gluten free if they have 20 PPM (parts per million) of gluten, but that is too much for many of us more sensitive celiacs.
+Things can be labelled gluten free if they have 20 PPM (parts per million) of gluten, but that is too much for many of us more sensitive Celiacs.

 13. What would eating gluten do to you?

 The amount I consume is what determines how long I feel ill.
 When I say “ill” it’s how my initial symptoms were – nausea, headache, stiff neck, etc. If my salad had a crumb from a crouton in it, I’ll be sick for up to a few hours.
 If I have something like corn tortilla chips that are fried in the same oil as breaded things, I can be sick for a day.
 If I eat some full-on gluten like a burger with a gluten-filled bun, well, I don’t know what would happen.
 I don’t *cheat* because life is so miserable if I have any gluten at all.

 Under the hood, as it were, every time I consume gluten the villi in my intestines get worn away, and that means the intestines are less able to absorb vital nutrients.
 It also, over time, can cause early onset osteoporosis, stomach cancers, etc. So yeah, not worth “cheating”.

 14. But I know a guy/gal that has Celiac and they eat gluten sometimes….